bdamon/MuscleDTI_Toolbox/Help/Help for define_roi.md

 roi_mesh=define_roi(anat_image, mask, defroi_options, plot_options);

 ## 3. Input Arguments
-<i>anat_image: The imaging data.
+<i>anat_image</i>: The imaging data.
 If input as a structure, then the imaging data are assumed to exist in a field called anat_image.Data.
 If specified as a matrix, the data are used directly.

 <i>mask</i>: The mask, as defined by the function define_mask or other method.